bobbyiliev/introduction-to-sql/README.md

 The Streaming Database for Real-time Analytics.

 [Materialize](https://materialize.com/) is a reactive database that delivers incremental view updates.
-Materialize facilitates developers an easy build with streaming data using standard SQL.
+Materialize helps developers easily build with streaming data using standard SQL.

 ### 💙 DigitalOcean